yochaigal/cairn/wip/2e/setting-seeds.md

 ### Generating Names

 - Starting with the **Heart**, roll on the [Names Formula](#names-formula) table to name each POI on the map.
-- Use both the realm's dominant terrain as well as the specific POI details where appropriate.
+- Use both the region's local terrain as well as the specific POI details where appropriate.
 - Roll on the [Adjectives](#adjectives) and [Nouns](#nouns) table, and consult the [Terrain Synonyms](#terrain-synonyms) table for inspiration.
 - Refer to the [Example Names](#example-names) for a model of each table result.
 - [**Proper Nouns**] can be added to or even replace parts of a name, e.g. **Bruna's Ugly Gulch**.